usnistgov/nist-mud/test/unittest/README.md

       203.0.113.14    www.antd.local
       203.0.113.15    printer.nist.local

-Add the following to /etc/hosts on the *emulation* machine only:
+Add the following to /etc/hosts on the *emulation* machine only in order to avoid timeouts:

      203.0.113.13	www.nist.local
      203.0.113.14	www.antd.local